Raster Function Editor

 The properties window contains the following tabs:

 • General—Provide a name and description for the function.
-This is useful when you create a raster function chain with multiple functions.
+This information is useful when you create a raster function chain with multiple functions.
 The name of the function can describe what the function does, so other members of your organization who use the function chain can understand how the function is used.
 Set the Output Pixel Type option if required.
 If it's not set, the output type will match the input pixel type.

 • Parameters—Edit the parameter values of the function.
 If not set as public variables, these values will be the values that are used when running the template.